WorkloadAutomation/HCL-AI-Data-Advisor-for-IBM-Workload-Automation/README.md

 Also, AIDA uses:

- - **Keycloak** - To manage security and user access.
+ - **Keycloak** - To manage security and user access, for IBM Workload Automation only (not for IBM Z Workload Automation).
 Keycloak is optional: if used, it enables the creation of AIDA administrators who can access AIDA UI from outside the Dynamic Workload Console.
 Otherwise,  AIDA can only be accessed from the alert widget in the Workload Dashboard of the Dynamic Workload Console.
+   Note: For IBM Z Workload Automation, AIDA can only be accessed from the alert widget.

  - **OpenSearch (an Elasticsearch based technology)** - To store and analyze data.